 “Am I that predictable?”
 He smiled.

-“Well, a classic is a classic”, she laughed.
+“Well, a classic is a classic," she chuckled.
 “I’ll have pancakes.”
 She closed her menu too and put it over his; as she did so, her hand brushed his briefly.
 Eli felt a shiver go through his spine.

-“Yep”, she said looking him straight in the eye with the same intense look she had when she had complemented his eyes.
+“Yep," she said looking him straight in the eye with the same intense look she had when she had complimented his eyes.
 Suddenly the table started shaking.
 Eli looked down embarrassed and put his hands over his legs to try and keep them from bouncing against the table.

 “Sir, are you ok?” she asked concerned without looking away.
-Eli sighted.
+Eli sighed.

 The girl looked back at Isabel, finally taking her horrified eyes off Eli’s legs.